bacalhau-project/bacalhau/docs/running-node/quick-start.md

 #### Ensure your Storage Server is Running

-We will need to connect our bacalhau node to an storage server for this we will be using IPFS server so we can run jobs that consume CIDs as inputs.
+We will need to connect our Bacalhau node to a storage server for this we will be using IPFS server so we can run jobs that consume CIDs as inputs.

 You can either install and run it locally or you can connect to a remote IPFS server.